danielaparker/jsoncons/README.md

 ## What's new

 The master branch includes breaking changes to interfaces.
-Details of the changes may be found in [Changelog.html](https://github.com/danielaparker/jsoncons/blob/master/Changelog.html).
+Details of the changes may be found in the [Changelog](https://github.com/danielaparker/jsoncons/blob/master/Changelog.html).

 ## Using the code